omesner/UMSTATS504/compas/compasRecidAlg.md

 ## Consulting Skills Focus

-- In real life consulting, the client will frequently understand the data and surrounding research better than the statistician.
+- In real life consulting, the client will frequently understand the data and surrounding research better than the data scientist/statistician.
 - Analysis should center around a well-defined research question that drive the analysis and the data should be able to provide insight on the question of interest.
-- Bias and data analysis: We all have bias.
+- Human bias and data analysis: We all have bias.
 This can influence data analysis.
 A data analyst, we should do our best to objectively present the data.
 When necessary to make assumptions, state them explicitly.
-- Researchers frequently want "positive results."
+- Publication Bias example: Researchers frequently want "positive results."
 Usually this means significant p-values.
 Variable selection is a simple way to change p-values, p-hacking.
 It's common to need to change variables in a model be it should be done a principled way.

 ## Case Study Background